Figure Logo

 An energy audit from a professional auditor will identify areas of your home where energy is being lost and where it can be recovered.
 Your energy auditor will identify repairs that need to be made, appliances that can be replaced, and other upgrades that can help you save money.

 After you see the results of your energy audit, you might be thinking about making some money-saving home repairs.
 When that time comes, Figure.com is your resource for a hassle-free home equity line of credit (HELOC).
-Our streamlined online application process takes only minutes, and if you're approved, the loan can be funded in just 5 days1navigates to numbered disclosure.
+Our streamlined online application process takes only minutes, and if you're approved, the loan can be funded in just 5 days1navigates to numbered disclaimer.

 To get started with your HELOC, Find Your Rate now.